Skip to main content

 Spatial organization tips

-• Group related elements — Place character references together, scene elements in another area, style references in another
+• Group related content — Place character references together, scene images in another area, style references in another

-• Use frames — Frames act as containers that group elements visually
+• Use frames — Frames act as containers that group content visually

 • Zoom levels — Zoom out for the big picture, zoom in for detail work

-• Notes for context — Add sticky notes near elements to capture creative direction that the AI agent can reference
+• Notes for context — Add sticky notes near images to capture creative direction that the AI agent can reference